 Reduced access to patches and updates

 But this isn’t as terrifying as it sounds.
-First, your business is entitled to all security patches released for the applications used – so you’re never left exposed to vulnerabilities.
-Second, most businesses don’t even consider third party maintenance services until IBM® withdraws support for the version they use.
+First, your business is entitled to security patches released for the applications used.
+Second, most businesses don’t even consider third party maintenance services until IBM withdraws support for the version they use.

 So it stands to reasons that there probably won’t be any product updates forthcoming anyway.
 For many CTOs the opportunity to not update software is actually a welcome benefit, allowing them to maintain the stability of their systems indefinitely.